mrfsoares/mrfsoares/README.md

 ## About me

-I am an undergraduate student in economics at UFMG.
+BSc in Economics @ UFMG.

 ## Research Interests
 - Machine Learning